Differential evolution outside the box: Differential evolution

+However, many more variants exist in the literature \cite{bib:priceStronLampinen,bib:das2010,DAS20161,price2013differential,DEadaptationSurvey}.
+These include also more advanced self-adaptive DE algorithms, where mechanisms for adjusting the control parameters \cite{bib:Brest2007,qin2005self} and the population size \cite{bib:Brest2008journal,bib:Tanabe2014} on-the-fly have been embedded within the classic DE framework.
+However, the latter are not in the focus of this study, as we are interested in discovering relations between parameters setting and corresponding algorithmic behaviour.
+Moreover, given that more complex DE algorithms make use of multiple classic variation operators (or their minor modifications) and complex mechanisms for their coordination, we believe that it is beneficial to use `bottom up' analysis and first put a stronger emphases on established mutation and crossover operators.

-To fully describe a DE algorithm, the notation DE/\textit{x}/\textit{y}/\textit{z} is used where \textit{z} indicates the abbreviation of the crossover operator name, while \textit{x}/\textit{y} how a candidate solution is selected for mutation and on how many differences between individuals randomly taken from the population (referred to as `difference vectors') it is based.
-Amongst the most popular \textit{x}/\textit{y} combinations the following are worth mentioning: \begin{itemize} \item rand/1: { } \item { rand/2: } \item {best/1: } \item {current-to-best/1: } \end{itemize} However, many more variants exist in the literature \cite{bib:priceStronLampinen,bib:das2010,DAS20161,price2013differential,DEadaptationSurvey}.
-It must be mentioned that what is referred to as `mutation' in the DE framework, i.e., a linear combination of individuals, is termed as an `arithmetic crossover' in the Genetic Algorithm (GA) \cite{bib:EibenSmith}.
+It must be mentioned that what is referred to as `mutation' in the DE framework, i.e., a linear combination of individuals, is called `arithmetic crossover' in the Genetic Algorithm (GA) \cite{bib:EibenSmith}.
 Therefore, the whole variety of crossover methods for real-valued GAs has not `migrated' to the DE world.
-Meanwhile, in DE, crossover is only meant for exchanging design variable between solutions and only two consolidated strategies, namely the binomial crossover (indicated with `bin') and the exponential crossover (indicated with `exp'), are commonly used.
-Their description is given in Algorithms \ref{alg:xobin} and \ref{alg:xoexp} respectively.
+Meanwhile, in DE, crossover is only meant for exchanging design variable between solutions and only two consolidated strategies, namely the binomial crossover (indicated with \texttt{bin}) and the exponential crossover (indicated with \texttt{exp}), are commonly used.
+Their descriptions are given in Algorithms \ref{alg:xobin} and \ref{alg:xoexp}, respectively.

 \algdef{SE}[DOWHILE]{Do}{doWhile}{\algorithmicdo}[1]{\algorithmicwhile\ #1}